Alendri/high_adventures/src/emirates-22/ch4-first-flight.md

 Now imagine sitting in one of the middle two seats as the gentleman was.
 People average or above in size will be forced to angle their outer leg in to the footwell of the seat outside or swivel their entire body in towards the center resulting in their back now being slightly turned to the passenger sitting outside, ME.
 This is exactly where we found ourselves for the next six hours.
 This man would either encroach on my legs or lean sideward over the elbow rest on to me.
 There was never a time when one of the two were not true.

+During one of the times a toilet visit was required by my neighbor he stumbled a bit while trying to get out and reached out involuntarily.
+I do not mind helping and stood my ground.
+Unfortunately he snagged my shirt pocket and slightly tore the fabric around the pockets stitches.
+I felt it, it was an accident and it was already done - I let it go and did not mention it even if it soured my mood further.
+The man did not notice I am sure.

+The pocket had long endured abuse by a baby that has found it amusing beyond belief to hide and retrieve the pacifier from said pocket while riding on my arm.
+The fact it has not ripped off completely a long time ago is more surprising than anything.
 ## The empty seats
 Before getting ahead of the story let me share another slightly weird design choice.
 Those empty window seats were looking very attractive, to me and many others.
 However the gentleman next to me was very much more motivated than myself and did not want to wait for the embarking to even finish and asked me if he could get out to switch seats.
 I obliged and removed myself from his path.